Maintaining Your Safe Zone-of-Fire

 When hunting in a group, hunters should shoot only at game in front of them.

 - When hunting birds or small game, follow these rules.

-- If three hunters are walking side by side hunting pheasants, the hunter in the center will shoot at birds flushed in the middle which fly straight away.
+- If three hunters are walking side by side hunting birds, such as pheasants or grouse, the hunter in the center will shoot at birds flushed in the middle which fly straight away.
 The other hunters will shoot at birds flying toward their end of the line.

 - If a bird turns and flies back across the line of hunters, it’s best if all three hold their swings and do not fire.
 The same is true of a rabbit scurrying back between the hunters.